SpiNNakerManchester/network_tester/docs/source/api.rst

     booted.

-    If this field is set to anything other than None at any point during the experiment, a single vertex on every chip will be used to set the router timeout.
-This may result in new vertices being created internally and placed on otherwise unused chips.
+    If this field is set to anything other than None at any point during the experiment, a single core on every chip will be used to set the router timeout.
+This may result in new cores being created internally and placed on otherwise unused chips.

 .. attribute:: Experiment.reinject_packets